 It’s generally not a good program for longer distance flights, especially when multiple segments are involved.
-But if at least one of the segments is short, as in the DFW to Rio example, it may be worth it.
+But if at least one of the segments is short, it may be worth it.

-It’s also not a great program for longer business class flights.
-Short haul business class prices are reasonable.
-For example, DFW to Puerto Vallarta is 15,000 each way or 30,000 roundtrip in business class.
+It’s also not a great program for longer business/first class flights.
+Short haul business/first class prices are reasonable.
+For example, DFW to Puerto Vallarta is 16,500 each way or 33,000 roundtrip in first class.
 But considering that flight is less than 3 hours, I would rather save my points and book economy tickets.